Discover Discontinuities in Ferrous Materials Before It’s Too Late

 - Ensuring compliance with local governmental and other legal requirements.

 TÜV Rheinland’s magnetic particle inspection services detect surface and subsurface discontinuities in ferrous materials.

 Our services cover ferrous materials such as iron and steel.

-A wet horizontal MPI test machine is the most commonly used mass production inspection machine.
+Another form is the wet horizontal MPI test machine, which is regularly used for mass production inspection machine.
 The machine has a head and tail stock where the part is placed for magnetization.
 Between the head and tail stock, there is normally an induction coil, which is used to change the orientation of the magnetic field by 90° from head stock.
 Most of the equipment is customized and built for a specific application.

 The energized pieces are covered with florescent charge particles that are viewed under black light.
 The particles will build up at the area of leakage and form what is known as an indication.
 The indication is then evaluated to determine what it is, what may have caused it, and what action should be taken, if any.